across the world

 RPA is not able to make judgments by learning data patterns.
-Companies remain skeptical about not having humans for financial reporting as for them; there are many other steps that strictly require human intervention.
+Companies remain skeptical about not having humans for financial reporting services as, for them; many other steps strictly require human intervention.

 Tip: Remove human interaction points that are not required and, instead, focus on the value delivered by RPA.
-For a limited period, have both humans and bots to complete the finance and accounting processes.
-With this, you will have humans to understand and analyze the bot’s performance so that to ensure the automated processes are getting completed accurately & consistently.
+For a limited period, have both humans and bots complete the finance and accounting processes.
+With this, you will have humans understand and analyze the bot’s performance to ensure the automated processes are getting completed accurately & consistently.